-ORDER REGARDING 11TH JUDICIAL DISTRICT PROCEDURES FOR RECEIVING COMPLAINTS OF JUDICIAL MISCONDUCT FROM PERSONS OR ENTITIES WHO ARE NOT AN EMPLOYEE, VOLUNTEER, OR CONTRACTOR OF THE COLORADO JUDICIAL DEPARTMENT
+SECOND AMENDED CHIEF JUDGE ORDER 22-10 REGARDING THE EIGHTEENTH JUDICIAL DISTRICT PROCEDURES FOR RECEIVING COMPLAINTS ALLEGING JUDICIAL MISCONDUCT FROM PERSONS OR ENTITIES WHO ARE NOT AN EMPLOYEE, VOLUNTEER, INTERN, EXTERN, OR CONTRACTOR OF THE COLORADO JUDICIAL DEPARTMENT

-Under C.R.S. §13-5.3-106(4), as enacted by the General Assembly in 2022 through Senate Bill 22-201, each judicial district must adopt a written policy for receiving complaints of judicial misconduct from an individual or entity that is not an employee, volunteer, intern, extern, or contractor for the Colorado Judicial Department.
-This Chief Judge Directive shall serve as the procedures adopted by the 11th Judicial District.
+Pursuant to C.R.S. § 13-5.3-106(4), as enacted by the General Assembly through Senate Bill 22-201, each judicial district must adopt a written policy for receiving external complaints of judicial misconduct from an individual or entity that is not an employee, volunteer, intern, extern, or contractor for the Colorado Judicial Department (hereinafter "external complaints").
+This Second Amended